syedaa4390/cyoa-summer-plans/Instagram/finalize2.md

+Great trip!

-Great!
-You may restart if you would like to
+You can restart [here](../home.md), if that's what you'd like to do.